 “Basic income is not a utopia; it's a practical business plan for the next step of the human journey.”
 Jeremy Rifkin, Economist

-Politicians, economists and citizens alike realize that for the majority of people, existing wealth creation and distribution paradigms that constitute our modern economy don’t – and won’t – work for the majority of people in the future.
-There is also a growing recognition that economic insecurity for some makes a less stable economy for all, as evidenced by our modern economic crises.
+Politicians, economists and citizens alike realize that existing wealth creation and distribution paradigms that constitute our modern economy don’t – and won’t – work for the majority of people in the future.
+There is also a growing recognition that economic insecurity for some means a less resilient, less stable economy for all, as evidenced by our modern economic crises.
 As a result, “trickle-up” economics – our tongue-in-cheek way of categorizing financial policies that push liquidity directly into the hands of people – is at last being taken seriously.